Particular/docs.particular.net/nservicebus/messaging/callbacks.md

 The integer response scenario allows any integer value to be returned in a strong typed manner.

-WARN: Note that this type of callback won't cause response messages to end up in the [error queue](/nservicebus/recoverability) if no callback is registered since there there is no way those messages can be recovered.
+WARNING: Note that this type of callback won't cause response messages to end up in the [error queue](/nservicebus/recoverability) if no callback is registered since there there is no way those messages can be recovered.

 #### Send and Callback